walked/lofai/readme.md

 ## Monitoring / Reporting / Alerts:
 The primary two deployment concepts allow for monitoring status readily.

 If via systemd, you can use (insert monitoring tool here) to verify the unit status as running.
+(See: `/examples/lofai.service`)

 If via docker; the container is naturally tied to the process at hand.
 You can use a the `--restart always` flag to ensure operational.